Skip to Content

 The Victorian Legal Services Commissioner regularly receives complaints about lawyers who act in motor vehicle accident matters.

-Complainants often allege that lawyers have unexpectedly undertaken legal work on their behalf after they had signed an ‘Instructions to Act’ form (or equivalent document) at a crash repairer’s workshop.
-The complainants had evidently not understood, nor received an explanation of the effect of the documents they had signed.
+Complainants often allege that lawyers have unexpectedly undertaken legal work on their behalf after they had signed an ‘Instructions to Act’ form or similar document.
+This type of form may be provided by a smash repairer, a hire car provider or a tow truck operator.
+The complainants had evidently not understood, or received an explanation of, the effect of the documents they had signed.

 Another common allegation involves lawyers issuing or attempting to issue proceedings on a complainant’s behalf, when the complainant had not instructed the lawyer to do so.

-Of particular concern is that in many of these instances the lawyer had never met the client.
+Of particular concern is that in many of these instances, the lawyer had never communicated directly with the client.

-Lawyers must remember that your client in motor vehicle repair claims is the driver or owner of the vehicle, not the crash repairer.
-If you accept instructions without having met your client, you may fall short of your obligations to properly advise your client on their rights, risks and obligations, especially when litigating.
+Lawyers must remember that your client in a motor vehicle repair claim is the driver or owner of the vehicle.
+If you accept instructions without having communicated directly with your client, you may fall short of your obligations to advise your client properly on their rights, risks and obligations, especially when litigating.
 Lawyers must be careful not to imply that they have liaised with or received instructions from their clients when there has been no contact with the client directly.

-Clients generally do not anticipate that by signing documents given to them by their crash repairer they are appointing a lawyer to act for them.
+Clients generally do not anticipate that by signing documents given to them by a business that is not a law practice, such as a car repairer or hire car provider, they are appointing a lawyer to act for them.

 Without an explanation of what an ‘Instructions to Act’, an ‘Overarching Obligations Certification’ or similar type of document means, or the opportunity to ask questions about them, clients cannot be expected to understand the nature of such documents, regardless of whether lawyers believe the wording of the documents are clear.

-The Commissioner has reviewed ‘Instructions to Act’ forms from several law firms involved in crash repair and hire car recovery claims.
-Often the forms purport to assign all legal rights to the crash repairer or the lawyer themselves, and include initiating proceedings, negotiating settlements and signing deeds of release.
+The Commissioner has reviewed ‘Instructions to Act’ forms from several law practices involved in crash repair and hire car recovery claims.
+Often the forms purport to appoint a crash repairer, hire car provider or the lawyer themselves as the client’s agent with authority to give instructions regarding the client’s legal rights, including initiating proceedings, negotiating settlements and signing deeds of release.

-A client should be given an explanation or advice prior to signing such a form and assigning their rights.
+A client should be given an explanation or advice prior to signing a form appointing an agent to exercise their legal rights.

-Clients must be provided with appropriate advice about the legal meaning and effect of signing documents.
-Failure to do so is a breach of your obligations to your clients2 .
+Clients must be provided with appropriate advice about the legal meaning and effect of documents to be signed by them.
+Failure to do so is a breach of your obligations to your clients.

 It is not enough to say that clients are always welcome to ask questions when they are unsure about matters.
-If a client does not understand they have engaged lawyers, they will not know they may have a need to raise queries.
+If a client does not understand they have engaged lawyers, they will not know they may need to raise queries, or with whom they should be raised.

-You must explain to your client the benefits and risks of any proposed litigation, and explain their rights and obligations in relation to their accident and/or claim (including those that may arise under insurance).
+You must explain to your client the benefits and risks of any proposed litigation, including the possible costs consequences.
+You must also explain their rights and obligations in relation to their accident and/or claim (including those that may arise under insurance).

 You must also ensure appropriate costs disclosure is provided to your client and/or the third-party payer.